Campus-Schwarzwald/microfab/hardware/raspberry/03_self_signed_auth/README.md

 ## Publishing with MQTT Clients

-You will require all devices or Apps that will publish data to the Mikrofab Broker to have the `ca.crt` on them along with the user `pubclient`.
+You will require all devices or Apps that will publish data to the Microfab Broker to have the `ca.crt` on them along with the user `pubclient`.
 The certificate will enable SSL/TLS and the authentication will only allow dedicated devices to publish data to the Broker.

 ### Typical MQTT Client Configuration